-We understand that tooth extractions can sound intimidating.
+We know that getting teeth extracted can sound intimidating.
 However, removing a tooth is sometimes necessary to protect your oral health.
 Tooth extraction is a common procedure, and our team is dedicated to ensuring you are comfortable throughout the process.
 We offer comfortable tooth extraction in our Dallas, TX, dental office as part of our general dentistry services.

 You may need a tooth removed for multiple reasons.
 While we always aim to save natural teeth whenever possible, certain situations make a tooth extraction in our Dallas, TX office the best choice for your long-term health.
 Here are some of the most common reasons: